 Qui Tam Whistleblower Attorneys Experienced in Representing Government Procurement Fraud Cases

-If you have knowledge of Government Procurement Fraud and need a whistleblower attorney to help you with your case, please contact us.
+If you have knowledge of government contract fraud and need a whistleblower advocate to help you with your case, please contact us.

 For more information, see our Frequently Asked Questions (FAQs) page: What is Qui Tam?

 Frequently Asked Questions

 Yes.
 Individuals who live outside the U.S. can obtain experienced procurement fraud attorneys.
 Kohn, Kohn & Colapinto offers free and confidential consultations to procurement fraud whistleblowers.